adebayodeji/printf/README.md

 This a repository for the ALX team project for the printf.
+The project aims to write a program that works like printf.